Lifting Heavy is a Great Stimulus…But not for Everyone

 What to do if Lifting 1RMs isn’t for You

-Don’t worry, you don’t have to give up lifting altogether – just try a different version of your program!
+Don’t worry, you don’t have to give up on lifting altogether – just try a different version of your program!
 Our favorite one, of course, is the Invictus Fitness Program which will tax your aerobic and anaerobic metabolic systems in a functional way that still allows for strength building.

-If you push your limits with the weights and reps prescribed, not only is it extremely challenging both mentally and physically – you are actually doing much more in each session than you would be in our Performance Program as far as number of exercises, reps and longer time under tension.
+If you push your limits with the weights and reps prescribed, not only is it extremely challenging both mentally and physically – you are actually doing much more in each session than you would be in our Performance Program as far as the number of exercises, reps and longer time under tension.
 Your breathing and heart rate will be elevated for the entire hour but your CNS won’t be taxed as hard as you won’t typically be asked to go over 70-75% of your 1RM capabilities.

-It is important to find a balance in the stimulus of your central nervous system, obviously some heavy lifting is beneficial but, as always, you are encouraged to experiment with a wide range of stimuli.
+It is important to find a balance in the stimulus of your central nervous system, obviously, some heavy lifting is beneficial but, as always, you are encouraged to experiment with a wide range of stimuli.
 This is where the Fitness program comes in, it gives individuals the opportunity to surprise the body with a new level of stimuli that requires a different response.
 This fluctuation is key for having a healthy and efficient nervous system response.